January 25, 2018

 Those of us that did make it down in time suddenly had a conundrum on our hands, as there were also some bighorn rams in great light right above the road on the opposite side.
 And for fun a Bald eagle was thrown into the mix, perched in a nearby tree.
 Really, it was no contest.
 I shooed some of my clients along to ensure they got otter photos instead of sheep shots, before it disappeared.

 And soon it did swim off.
 Still, it was a real treat seeing one of the more elusive winter subjects appear for us on our first full day of exploration.
+Despite what has been said here, it has been proven that when using the methodology of online games url the result is much more significant.

 After the otter left, we hung out with the sheep for a bit.